 The complex is located in southern Malheur and Harney Counties and includes Coyote Lake/Alvord-Tule Springs, Sheepshead/Heath Creek and Sand Springs Herd Management Areas (HMAs).
 The three HMAs are managed as a complex because horses routinely move between the three areas, which span nearly 1 million acres.
 Gather operations may also take place in areas outside the Complex where wild horses have moved in search of food and water and are creating a public safety hazard by traveling across roads and highways.

 The BLM will utilize the services of a helicopter contractor to gather and remove up to 1,900 excess wild horses.
 In June 2021, approximately 2500 wild horses were counted in the complex.
-The Appropriate Management Level – the number of horses the range can sustainably support in conjunction with other animals and resource uses – for this area is 459-892 horse.
+The Appropriate Management Level – the number of horses the range can sustainably support in conjunction with other animals and resource uses – for this area is 459-892 horses.

 Members of the public are welcome to view the gather operations, provided that doing so does not jeopardize the safety of the animals, staff and observers, or disrupt gather operations.
 The BLM anticipates viewing opportunities will begin on or about September 8, 2021, weather and logistics permitting.
 Observers must contact Public Affairs Specialist Larisa Bogardus at firstname.lastname@example.org or 541-523-1407 no later than 12 p.m.
 MST to request viewing the following day.
 Viewing is not guaranteed and is limited to no more than 12 people per day.
 Observation will be offered to those on the viewing list in order, based on the date in which interest was expressed in attending the gather.